 Where a property has been unoccupied and unfurnished for over two years, the council tax will increase by 50%.

 Challenge your council tax liability

-If you think that you may have been made liable for council tax incorrectly, please complete the online dispute form, explaining why you believe you're not liable, and attaching any necessary supporting evidence.
+You can use our form below if you think that you may have been made liable for council tax incorrectly.
+Please explain why you believe you're not liable, and attach any evidence you have.